Home | General | Funding | Announcing the 2023 IDIES Summer Student Fellows

 Development and External Validation of a Machine Learning Model for Pulmonary Embolism

-Advised by: Professor Robert D. Stephens
+Advised by: Professor Robert D. Stevens

 “Pulmonary embolism (PE) is a severe and frequent complication in critically ill patients.
 While several clinical risk scores have been proposed, there is still an unmet need for accurate methods to predict the likelihood of developing PE.
 Accurate prediction is crucial for timely diagnosis and treatment, as untreated acute PE has a high mortality rate.
 On the other hand, diagnosed and treated PE has a significantly lower mortality rate.
 Therefore, a data-driven computational model that utilizes available physiological parameters has the potential to improve accuracy and help clinicians identify and treat PE in ICU patients more effectively.
 The objective of this study is to develop and externally validate a data-driven computational model for PE prediction in critically ill patients and compare its performance with currently available ICU PE scoring systems. “